kean/Nuke/Demo/README.md

 ```

 Select the **NukeDemo** scheme and run it (iOS 17+).
 No dependencies, no setup:
-the images are loaded over the network from public URLs.
+the images are loaded over the network from public URLs, or offline from
+[fixtures](#fixtures) the app makes itself.

 ## Screens